Wood-Ridge station: History

 In early July 1967, the Department of Transportation announced they would begin accepting construction bids on the project on July 27.
 They also announced that the reconstruction of the Woodridge–Moonachie station depot would be done entirely on state funding.
 The low-bid came in from George Brewster Construction and Equipment Company of Bogota at $2.5 million for the first stage of construction.
 The new station depot would be a 1200 sqft concrete block depot with ticket and freight offices, storage, waiting and boiler rooms, along with toilet facilities.
 The removal of the Woodridge–Moonachie, Carlstadt and Hasbrouck Heights stations would be under other contracts.
 Four other bids were received, ranging between $2,726,748.57 and $3,203,980.95.

 On September 6, 1967, construction of the Route 17 widening began.
 Demolition of buildings in the right-of-way began as well in September.
 A woodcraft building formerly known as Adelung's Hotel, near the station depot, would be a victim of the widening as well, much to the dismany of local residents.
 Demolition was underway by September 25.

 On April 20, 1981, the borough of Wood-Ridge announced that the station agent at Wood-Ridge would be eliminated on July 1.
 New Jersey Transit told the municipality that the decision was made to help the agency reduce an $80 million deficit they were facing.
 The elimination would be tied with a 50 percent raise in railroad and bus fares.

 In September 1997, New Jersey Transit received $185,000 to upgrade and rehabilitate the station depot at Wood-Ridge.
 As part of the funding, the station would get a newly-heated waiting room with fresh benches and restrooms.
 The single side platform would be repaved entirely and the parking lot would receive new lighting.
 NJ Transit noted that the station depot had fallen into massive disrepair for the ten years it had sat unused.
 The roof was leaking for at least several years, the tiles were grimed over and a graffiti artist had made themselves present.
 A lot of stenches from water and broken toilets were present in the building.
 New Jersey Transit noted that Wood-Ridge station saw a drop in ridership, believed to be partly due to the closed station building.
 The rehabilitated station depot opened to commuters on November 14, 1997, with local politicians on site to greet commuters.

-Until 2016, the Wood-Ridge station was the only one to serve the town.
+Until 2016, the Wood-Ridge station was the only one to serve the borough.
 This changed when the Wesmont station serving the Bergen County Line opened near Wood-Ridge's border with Wallington.